slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 ## On hierarchy

 <!--
+#q["I wish someone had told me tattoos are a class distinction." \-- x\@lapislagoons]
+#q["Fico tão tristinha quando um feio acha que tem chances comigo." \-- x\@wherewhay1] #i2("@wherewhay1 [x] ")

+> *"I lived so carefully, thinking someone was watching.
+But the stage was empty, the audience never came."  -- Osamu Dazai*
 > *"If you can smile when things go wrong, you have someone in mind to blame.*

+-- x\@kejca] * Charlie Munger: "Riches, in a modern civilization, are a relative thing.
+It is status that we want.
+It isn’t that we need more beans [to eat]."
+"The trouble with reaching for status is that the bottom [99%] is always going to contain exactly 99% of the people — no matter how hard we work or how much we succeed."
+-- x\@signulll] * the grass is always greener when you’re in the desert.
+-- x\@strongmanguide] * Noise tries to replace substance and fails fast.
+Real status never announces itself.
+Let results speak and stay quiet.
+-- x\@yohami] * If you’re using someone else’s response to measure your dominance, you’re submissive.
+To their feedback.

++ Alphas turn to others for advice on how to achieve the life they want.
+Betas turn to others to be told what life they should want to live.
++ The alpha sees the beta as a child.
+In the age of social media and mass communication Beta males are constantly reminded of their lesser positions.
+Even the most well-meaning, prosocial Alpha’s presence is a reminder of Beta male inadequacies.
+The way the world evolved you can’t be an average guy anymore.
+Girls only consider the best.
++ Always keep quiet and smile often as a man.
+You don’t need to talk too much or explain.
+All you need is a smile, few words in soft tone, nice smell, look fresh with nice haircut and look clean.
+Even big men will respect you.
+Dress nice, lift heavy, smell good, and talk slowly.
+Don’t ask me why..
++ Average chick with 1k simps thinks she’s royalty.
++ Dominance = taking more space.
++ You want to make yourself as physically attractive as possible because that will help you see all the beauty in the world.
++ Vivemos a vida a tentar provar aos outros que estamos certos e a nós mesmos que os outros estão errados.
-- How he carries himself is how he will be treated.
++ How he carries himself is how he will be treated.
 A man with supreme confidence and self-assurance will be treated like one.
-- if you don’t like something, just take away its only power: your attention.
++ if you don’t like something, just take away its only power: your attention.
-- in any hierarchy there are zealots
++ in any hierarchy there are zealots
-- No one cares about you until you win.
++ No one cares about you until you win.
 No one is ever ignoring you, everyone is focused on their goals, and you should be doing the same.
-- People don’t fly business class just for the seat.
++ People don’t fly business class just for the seat.
 They do it to not have to spend 12 hours with normies.
 The more money you make the more you realize the barriers to luxury are not just for comfort.
-But for seperation.
+But for separation.
-- People like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.
++ People like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.
-- people respect who they can’t disrespect.
++ people respect who they can’t disrespect.
-- Weak managers believe if an employee becomes irreplaceable, they have become expendable.
++ Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren’t random or stupid.
 -->

 > *"If you want to know who controls you, look at who you are not allowed to criticize." (...)